hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam-hss.md

 <img class="ui centered fluid image" src="/images/hss2017.png">

-John Stallings invites the HSJ crew to participate in a BBQ and jam session on Saturday, February 4, 2017 on [112 S. Kalaheo Ave, Kailua, HI 96734](http://maps.google.com/?q=112%20S.%20Kalaheo%20Ave,%20Kailua,%20HI%2096734).
+John Stallings invites the HSJ krewe to participate in a BBQ and jam session on Saturday, February 4, 2017 on [112 S. Kalaheo Ave, Kailua, HI 96734](http://maps.google.com/?q=112%20S.%20Kalaheo%20Ave,%20Kailua,%20HI%2096734).
 Eat, drink, and get merry from 5-6pm, jam from 6-8pm.

 Here's what you need to know and do: